Louis Thomas Villaret de Joyeuse: French Revolution

-When the rest of the Brest fleet sailed to Belle-Isle and the Quibéron mutinies broke out among many ships in the fleet, Villaret was one of the few officers who maintained order aboard his ship.

-In 1794, Villaret was promoted to Rear-admiral, and Jeanbon Saint André appointed him to command the 25-ship Brest fleet.
-Setting his flag on the 120-gun Montagne, Villaret reorganised and revitalised the Brest fleet.
+When the rest of the Brest fleet sailed to Belle Île and the Quibéron mutinies broke out among many ships in the fleet, Villaret was one of the few officers who maintained order aboard his ship.
+In 1794, Villaret was promoted to counter admiral, and Jeanbon Saint André appointed him to command the 25-ship Brest fleet.
+Hoisting his flag on the 120-gun Montagne, Villaret reorganised and revitalised the Brest fleet.
 Among other measures, Saint André and Villaret-Joyeuse founded a naval artillery school.

 Atlantic campaign of May 1794

-In the summer of 1794, Villaret sailed with 23 ships of the line and 16 frigates to protect a 170-ship food convoy under Rear-admiral Vanstabel, incoming from the United States.
-The convoy was necessary to relieve France from famine after a disastrous harvest, and the British Channel Fleet under Admiral Lord Howe had set out to prevent it from reaching France; the orders of the National Convention to the fleet were to stall the British forces and prevent them from intercepting the convoy at all costs.
+In the summer of 1794, Villaret sailed with 23 ships of the line and 16 frigates to protect a 170-ship grain convoy under Counter-admiral Pierre Jean Van Stabel, coming from the United States.
+The convoy was necessary to relieve France from famine after a disastrous harvest, and the British Channel Squadron under Admiral Lord Howe had set out to prevent it from reaching France; the orders of the National Convention to the fleet were to stall the British navy and prevent them from intercepting the convoy at all costs.

-The Brest fleet departed and sailed to the Azores to wait for the arrival of Vanstabel's convoy.
+The Brest fleet departed and sailed to the Azores to wait for the arrival of Van Stabel's convoy.
 On 28 May, the French and British fleets came in contact 100 leagues off Ushant, and began seeking each other in the fog; the engagement culminated in the Glorious First of June.
-Although suffering severe losses, he rallied his remaining ships and rescued several of his ships; most importantly, the grain convoy reached Brest unmolested.

-Supported by Saint-André, Villaret-Joyeuse kept his command despite the tactical defeat.
-He blamed his losses on the conduct of several of his captains who had failed to fulfil their duties.
-On 27 September 1794, Villaret-Joyeuse was promoted to Vice-admiral.
+Although suffering severe losses, Villaret rallied his remaining ships and rescued several from being captured; most importantly, the grain convoy reached Brest unmolested.
+Supported by Saint-André, Villaret kept his command despite the heavy French tactical defeat.
+He blamed his losses on the conduct of several of his captains who had allegedly failed to fulfil their duties.
+On 27 September 1794, Villaret was promoted to vice admiral.

-Croisière du Grand Hiver
+Subsequent campaigns and dismissal

 In December, the Committee of Public Safety ordered him to attack British commerce in the Croisière du Grand Hiver.
 Although the cruise did lead to the capture of a number of British merchant ships, the French fleet was battered by storms in which several ships were sunk and all the surviving ships suffered heavy damage.

-Battle of Groix

 In June 1795, he sailed with nine ships to relieve a small squadron near Belle Île.
 During Cornwallis's Retreat, Villaret-Joyeuse tried to engage the small British squadron blockading Belle Île.
 Unable to bring them to battle, Villaret attempted to return to Brest, but contrary winds forced him towards Lorient.
-Close to Lorient, Villaret-Joyeuse was discovered by British admiral Alexander Hood's fleet, guarding the expedition to Quiberon.
-During Second Battle of Groix, several of Villaret's ships disobeyed his orders and sailed away, with three ships of the line being captured by the British.

-In 1796, Villaret-Joyeuse was appointed to command the fleet for the Expédition d'Irlande, an attempt to land General Hoche's army in Ireland; opposed to the project, Villaret was replaced with Morard de Galle.
+Close to Lorient, Villaret-Joyeuse was discovered by British Admiral Alexander Hood's fleet, guarding the expedition to Quiberon.
+During the ensuing Battle of Groix, several of Villaret's ships disobeyed his orders and sailed away, with three ships of the line being captured by the British.
+In 1796, Villaret was appointed to command the fleet for the French expedition to Ireland, an attempt to land General Lazare Hoche's army in Ireland; opposed to the project, Villaret was replaced with Justin Bonaventure Morard de Galles.